A Long-term Efficacy and Safety Study of Tramadol Hydrochloride Plus Acetaminophen (JNS013) in Japanese Participants With Chronic Pain

 |Study Type :||Interventional (Clinical Trial)|

 |Official Title:||A Study of a Long-term Administration of JNS013 in Patients With Chronic Pain|

-|Study Start Date :||April 2008|
+|Study Start Date :||May 2008|

-|Study Completion Date :||October 2009|
+|Study Completion Date :||November 2009|

 Tramadol hydrochloride 37.5 milligram (mg) plus acetaminophen 325 mg (JNS013) one or two tablets will be given orally four times daily (maximum dose is 8 tablets per day) for 4 weeks during treatment period 1 (restrictions on concomitant treatments will be established) and for 48 weeks during treatment period 2 (permitting modifications to the concomitant drugs/therapies).
 The dosing interval will be of at least 4 hours.

 - Change From Baseline in Visual Analogue Scale (VAS24) Score at Week 4 [ Time Frame: Baseline and Week 4 ]Pain over the last 24 hours was assessed by using VAS score ranges from 0 millimeter (mm)=no pain to 100 mm=worst possible pain.
 An increase in score from baseline represented disease progression and decrease represented improvement.

 - Change From Baseline in VAS24 Score at Week 52 [ Time Frame: Baseline and Week 52 ]Pain over the last 24 hours was assessed by using VAS score ranges from 0 mm=no pain to 100 mm=worst possible pain.
 An increase in score from baseline represented disease progression and decrease represented improvement.